Welcome to today's edition of the Rush 24-7 podcast.

 It's a giant disconnect.

-Look, I I don't want to spend too much on this, and I know I'm gonna get questions from don't you think you're being petty?
+Look, I don't want to spend too much on this.

 Can't you find one thing good to say?

-Frankly, folks, I Opened with this because I felt duty bound.
+Frankly, folks, I opened with this because I felt duty bound.

-But it's the gig, you know, it's the job.
+You know, it's the job.

-And then a corporate tax cut, the corporate, well, corporate tax cut.
+And then the corporate tax cut.

-Uh well, then why did you go along with extending them now if they're so rotten?
+Well, then why did you go along with extending them now if they're so rotten?

-This I don't think even he believed to cut the corporate tax rate business.
+I don't think even he believed to cut the corporate tax rate business.

-Even when trying to do this imitation of Reagan and all the soaring rhetoric.
+I didn't hear passion, even when trying to do this imitation of Reagan and all the soaring rhetoric.

 Plus, of course, I'm sure you will want to weigh in on it.